-The Borneo Island consists of three nations – Malaysia,Indonesia,and Brunei with a major chunk of the island occupied by Indonesia (Kalimantan).
-Since,Borneo is the third largest island in the world;it is obvious travelling such a large span involves detailed planning.
-Traversing across the islands involves large distances,so,it is in the best interest of the tourist to fly by air on long journeys.
-Otherwise,the transportation system in Borneo is comfortable enough allowing you to move swiftly by renting cars,hire taxis,or ride in buses,charters,boats,and ferries.
+Borneo Island consists of three nations – Malaysia,Indonesia and Brunei,with a major chunk of the island occupied by Indonesia (Kalimantan).
+Since Borneo is the third-largest island in the world,it is obvious travelling such a large span involves detailed planning.
+Traversing across the islands involves large distances,so it is advisable to opt for air travel to save time.
+Borneo's transportation system is comfortable enough to allow you to move swiftly by renting cars,taxis,buses,boats and ferries.

-Borneo is surrounded by a number of small islands such as Sipadan,Pulau Tiga and Labuan that are accessible only by ferries and boats.
+Borneo is surrounded by several small islands such as Sipadan,Pulau Tiga and Labuan that are accessible only by ferries and boats.
 While some are official,a few will not pass beyond the safety checks.
-So,make sure the boat is licensed to avoid any ruckus.
-In addition,ensure that the operators have taken care of all the safety precautions such as life vest,etc. In Sarawak,the boats are used to ferry passengers along the river Rajang to reach the longhouse communities,located inland.
+So,make sure the boat is licensed to avoid any commotion.
+In addition,ensure that the operators have taken all the safety precautions such as life vests etc. In Sarawak,the boats are used to ferry passengers along the river Rajang to reach the longhouse communities inland.
 While in Brunei,the ferry terminal at Muara has regular speedboat trips to the island of Labuan off the coast of Sabah.
 Travellers are charged depending on the fuel and the number of days the boat is used.

-Tourists are assured of their safety on the island of Borneo except for freak accidents during jungle trekking,which could result in potential injury or illness.
-As with tourist places the fear of pick pocketing,bag snatching & petty crime is always felt.
-However,these situations can be stayed clear of,if tourists know well how to secure their bag & baggage in the hotel.
+Tourists are assured of their safety on Borneo except for freak accidents during jungle trekking,which could result in potential injury or illness.
+As with tourist places,the fear of pickpocketing,bag snatching & petty crime is always there.
+However,these situations can be taken care of by keeping the bags and valuables in the hotel.
 The threat of kidnapping foreign tourists still exists in some parts of eastern Sabah;tourists should stay extra careful while travelling in boats and at dive sites.

 Universal emergency service (Police & Ambulance)